Packing Tips

 See The Island page for our recs

-Note that you date will need to be flexible due to weather changes
+Note that your date will need to be flexible due to weather changes

 Check your packing list and stock up on essentials